-Even if you're not a driver, you surely know that the car doesn't stop immediately after hitting the brakes.
-From the moment you spot a potentially dangerous situation, to the moment when the car comes to a complete stop, it travels a certain distance.
+Even if you're not a driver, you'll surely find the stopping distance calculator interesting.
+From the moment you spot a potentially dangerous situation to the moment when the car comes to a complete stop, it travels a certain distance.
 You can use this stopping distance calculator to find out how far your car travels in that time, depending on your speed, the slope of the road, and weather conditions.

 Stopping and braking distance

 Imagine that you are driving your car on a regular street.
-Suddenly, you notice a child that runs across the street ahead of you.
+Suddenly, you notice a child dart out across the street ahead of you.
 What happens during the next few stressful seconds?

-First of all, some time will pass after the event began to happen, but before you react to it.
+First of all, some time will pass between the event happening and you perceiving it.
 This period is called the perception time.
 During this time, the car continues to move with the same speed as before, approaching the child on the road.

-You might think that you hit the brake immediately, but there is always a small delay between the moment you notice the danger ahead and the instant in which you actually start to decelerate.
+You might think that, as soon as you perceive the event, you hit the brake immediately, but there is always a small delay between the moment you notice the danger ahead and the instant in which you actually start to decelerate.
 This delay is called the reaction time.
 The car is still moving with the same speed.

 After you start braking, the car will move slower and slower towards the child until it comes to a stop.
-The distance traveled from the moment you first hit the brake is called the braking distance.
-The stopping distance, on the other hand, is the total distance traveled during the perception and reaction time summed with the braking distance.
+The distance traveled from the moment you first hit the brake until you come to a complete stop is called the braking distance.
+The stopping distance, on the other hand, is the total distance traveled since the event began - the sum of distance travelled during perception, reaction, and braking time.

-G is the grade (slope) of the road, expressed as a decimal.
-It is positive for an uphill grade and negative for a road going downhill;
+G– Grade (slope) of the road, expressed as a decimal.
+Positive for an uphill grade and negative for a downhill road; and

-f is the coefficient of friction between the tires and the road.
-It is typically assumed to be equal to 0.7 on a dry road and in the range from 0.3 to 0.4 on a wet road.
+f– Coefficient of friction between the tires and the road.
+It is assumed to be 0.7 on a dry road and between 0.3 and 0.4 on a wet road.

-- 2 seconds - a driver who is tired, or an elderly person;
+- 2 seconds – A tired driver or an older person; and

-- 2.5 seconds - the worst case scenario.
-It is highly probable that also elderly or intoxicated drivers will manage to react within 2.5 seconds.
+- 2.5 seconds – The worst-case scenario.
+It is highly probable that even elderly or intoxicated drivers will manage to react within 2.5 seconds.

 Calculating the stopping distance: an example